INFORMATION IN ENGLISH

 7km to Skarvassbu

-Two huts, one of which sleeps four and the other only has mattresses on the floor.
+Two huts, one of which sleeps four and the other seven.

 It is 11km to Tromsdalen.
 We recommend the summit ascent of Tromsdalstind!